Eptwalabha/ept-ecs/README.md

 explosive.fuseLength = 300;
 ```
 *notes*:
-- notice the component has been casted as `Book`.
+- notice the component has been casted as `Explosive`.
 - the method `fetch` sets a new Component (a clone of the default value) if entityId doesn't have the required component.

 ### Systems